Creative Family Solutions

 Megan's approach to counseling is warm, interactive, and accepting.
 She works with clients using a person-centered and attachment-style perspective while incorporating different interventions that fit her clients' needs.
 A core tenet of Megan's counseling approach includes creating a safe and nurturing space for clients to feel valued, while collaboratively working towards goals.

-Brianne Cortez, LPC
+Brianne Cortez, LPC-S

 Staff Counselor